wickhamchou/LSPosed-Shortcut/README.md

 Support most versions

-For magisk user, root authorization is required;
+For Magisk user, root authorization is required;

 For Apatch/KSU user, root authorization is required.